LOADING ...

 I say, I to come to be a great man like

-Patton, but I didn't want to get killed
+Charlie Patton, but I want to get killed

 he did, the way he got killed, the way he had to go.

-I've always realized I I had to die but I didn't
+I've always realized I knew I had to die but I

-one of those ol' sand-foot woman, womens to
+want one of ol' sand-foot woman, womens to

-come up and cut my or do somethin' to me
+come up and cut my throat or do to me

 was unnecessary.

-And so on down and got me old piece a-guitar.
+And so goes on and got me old piece a-guitar.

 And I always to play about

-'Hitch up my buggy, up my black mare'
+'Hitch up my buggy, saddle up my black

-'I wanna my baby in this great big world, somewhere.'
+'I wanna find my baby in great big world, somewhere.'

 And I got before he was passed.